ashleygyngell/lyricle-frontend/README.md

 # Lyricle - Project 4 @ GA (General Assembly)

+This project is still under development and will be released by the end of May 2022

 This was my final solo project on GA's Software Engineering Immersive course.

 ## Deployment